Aerogaviota

-Aerogaviota is an airline based in Havana, Cuba.
-It operates domestic flights within Cuba as well as flights from Cuba to Jamaica.
-Its main base is Playa Baracoa, Havana, although it occasionally flies out of and into José Martí International Airport, Havana.
+Aerogaviota is a Cuban regional airline based in Havana.
+It operates domestic flights within Cuba and formerly also served Jamaica.
+Its main base is Playa Baracoa Airport.

 History

 The airline was established by the Cuban army and started operations in 1994. and is wholly owned by the Government of Cuba, run by Corporación de la Aviación Civil S.A of Cuba.

+Aerogaviota was forced to suspend operations in 2022 due to a lack of available aviation fuel but in late 2023 resumed a network of domestic destinations with future plans to resume international flights to Jamaica in support of the receding Cuban tourism.